-Math connections that align with your primary mission can help you provide the public with a greater quality of goods, services and experiences.
+Math connections that align with your primary mission can help you provide the public with a greater quality of experiences.
+Is Math simply missing from your STEM or STEAM programs?
 When you offer the mathematics relevant to your programming, communication with visitors is improved and you can offer ways of:

 - Entertaining the Intellect

 - Asking and answering Questions

 - Engaging Individuals, Small groups and the larger Group.